JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 Convergence is by default defined as an improvement of less than 99.99 % over previous iteration for 10 iterations.
 The initial model has parameters initialised at random.
 After convergence, parameters are smoothed using a simple add delta smoothing (adding a very small probability to all ngrams, including unseen ones)

+The second argument allows specification of a conversion from the raw input string to a Sequence object.
+For instance *Sequence::from_chars* will make a Sequence where each character in the original string is a token, whereas Sequence:from_words will split it using white space and use the resulting chunks as tokens.

 Classes [Estimation](https://github.com/JoseLlarena/Mixtures-Of-Markov-Chains/blob/master/src/main/java/com/fluent/pgm/mixtures/Estimation.java), [Initialisation](https://github.com/JoseLlarena/Mixtures-Of-Markov-Chains/blob/master/src/main/java/com/fluent/pgm/mixtures/Initialisation.java) and
 [Optimisation](https://github.com/JoseLlarena/Mixtures-Of-Markov-Chains/blob/master/src/main/java/com/fluent/pgm/mixtures/Optimisation.java) can be used to implement custom EM training